winning-DevOps-Project/ie-bank-infra-2024/README.md

 The software in question is a banking system that allows users to register, create an account, and keep track of their accounts.
 Furthermore, implementations outside of the product itself include: unit testing for the software, GitHub flow as the branch-based flow strategy, monitoring using Azure Insights, and more.

 ## Team Members
-- Angel Lopez
+- Angel Lopez (Product Owner)
-- Gloria Paraschivoiu
+- Gloria Paraschivoiu (Full Stack)
-- Guy Mazar
+- Guy Mazar (Site Reliability Engineer)
-- Jorge Vargas
+- Jorge Vargas (Cybersecurity Expert)
-- Pietro Rodrigano
+- Pietro Rodrigano (Full Stack)
-- Ricardo Mendez
+- Ricardo Mendez (Infrastructure)
-- Sebastian Perilla
+- Sebastian Perilla (Cloud Architect)
+- Anna Shats (Infrastructure)

 ## Assumptions and Constraints
 ### Assumptions